-- Car hire in Lille: The most common pick-up point for vehicles in Lille is of the Lille airport.
+- Car hire in Lille: The most common pick-up point for vehicles in Lille is of the Lille Airport, Lille Europe Railway Station, and Lille Flandres Railway Station.
 Please note that prices vary frequently.
 It is best to book a car 3 to 8 weeks in advance of your desired pick-up date - this will ensure you get the cheapest rental rate.
 Alternatively, it is also possible to find cheap last-minute car hire.
 Find the best deal on car hire in Lille!

 Driving in Lille

 Low emission zones (CPAs) have been in place in Lille since April 2017.
 When emissions are high, these zones are closed to vehicles and you need an environmental badge to enter Lille.
 If the limits are exceeded, entry will probably only be allowed for vehicles with valid Crit'Air E, 1, 2, and 3 environmental badges.
 Vehicles with a lower sticker will be denied entry.

 Lille's low emission zone covers a total of 12 municipalities: Lille, Hellemmes, Lambersart, Lezennes, Lomme, La Madeleine, Marcq-en-Baroeul, Marquette-Lez-Lille, Mons-en-Baroeul, Ronchin, Saint-André-lez-Lille and Lille Sequedin.
 Prohibitions and restrictions do not apply to the main A1, A22, A25, N227 and D652 roads.